AllStarterKits/MEAN-Starter-Kit/README.md

 ## Readme from the Angular CLI
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5. (note: later upgraded to Angular CLI v1.5.0)

 #### Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.